cslarsen/dna-traits/README.md

 ------------------

-Regarding speed, a naive parser I wrote in pure Python takes around 2.5 seconds reading around 1 million SNPs --- I've also seen parser take up to 8 seconds.
+Regarding speed, a naive parser I wrote in pure Python takes around 2.5 seconds to read a million SNPs --- I've also seen parser take up to 8 seconds.

 *This one* consistently lands on a mere 0.16 seconds on my (old) machine.